How do I start the conversation with my patient?

 For a printable .pdf version of this graphic, click here.

 All teeth contain dental pulp, and therefore are all a potential source of stem cells.
 However, research has shown that in deciduous teeth, the four lower incisors (laterals and central) are the best sources of stem cells.
-In the course of treatment under the dentist’s supervision, any teeth in which the pulp chamber is exposed or teeth which are extracted would be acceptable, as long as there is healthy pulp present.
+In the course of treatment under dentist supervision, any teeth in which the pulp chamber is exposed or teeth which are extracted would be acceptable, as long as there is healthy pulp present.
+The teeth that contain the highest quantity and quality of stem cells will be those that maintain a blood supply until they are harvested.

-For permanent teeth, the research has indicated that the third molars are the best source of stem cells, due to the fact that these teeth emerge at a later time.
+Another excellent opportunity to harvest dental stem cells occurs when wisdom teeth are extracted from teenagers and young adults.
+Since these teeth are typically healthy upon extraction, they are also great candidates for harvesting dental stem cells.
 Impacted molars which necessitate extraction or removal of wisdom teeth due to crowding or to facilitate orthodontic treatment would be acceptable.
 Endodontic therapy whereby the vital, non-hyperemic pulp is exposed would also be acceptable.
 Based on the dental practitioner’s’ judgment, periodontal treatment does not necessarily eliminate teeth as a source of stem cells.
-Generally all teeth which contain healthy pulp are acceptable.

 A suitable evaluation of each client’s oral health is essential.
 The oral examination conducted by the dental practitioner will provide insight to the general health conditions of the client storing or donating their teeth or dental pulp, with emphasis on mucosal pathologies, clinical signs of periodontal inflammation, and pathologic swellings in the tooth area (suggesting abscesses or bacterial infection).
 Poor oral hygiene or periodontal lesions should be avoided, as such conditions could negatively affect the future uses of the stem cells.
 If the donor is in good general health (disease free), no pre-treatment (dental hygiene) is required.